Keto vs Low Carb – Know the Difference

 After all, both nutritional strategies focus on reducing carbohydrate intake, and both are often followed due to their powerful fat-burning potential.
 There are quite a few analogies, aren’t there?

 But not so fast, keto fans.
-While both diets are considered low carb meal plans compared to the standard Western diet, which is mostly processed carbohydrates and questionable ingredients, this is where the similarities end.
+While both diets are considered low carb meal plans compared to the standard Western diet, which is mostly processed carbohydrates and questionable ingredients, the similarities end here.

-In low-carb diets since you consume carb-deprived meals for a while body first starts to break down carbohydrates it has stored and then if it does not receive new carbs, it proceeds to convert fat into ketone bodies, making the body go into starvation mode without actually starving.
+In low-carb diets, since you consume carb-deprived meals for a while body first starts to break down the carbohydrates it has stored.
+Then if it does not receive new carbs, it converts fat into ketone bodies, making the body go into starvation mode without actually starving.

-The brain normally uses glucose as fuel but during starvation, it can use ketone bodies and which are known to produce more energy per unit of oxygen than glucose.
+The brain normally uses glucose as fuel, but during starvation, it can use ketone bodies, which produce more energy per unit of oxygen than glucose.

 How do meals differ?